1Jajen1/propCheck/README.md

 ## Kotlintest generators vs propCheck
 Kotlintest already includes some means of property based testing.
 However their data-types and reflection-lookups are severly limited.
 The reason I ported quickcheck over is because it is built upon lawful instances for its datatypes and features a much richer set of methods.
 This makes testing with propCheck much easier and much more powerful.

-> There is however a helper method to convert a `Arbitrary<A>` to a kotlintest `Gen<A>`.
-That approach is somewhat limited though, especially when it comes to shrinking.

 ## Feedback
 `propCheck` is still in its early days so if you notice bugs or think something can be improved please create issues or shoot me a pull request.
 All feedback is highly appreciated.